TiraLabra/2020_p3/en/timing/index.md

     * Documentation: Project specification done.
     * Week 1 report: First weekly report is done (see [submissions](../submissions/))
     * Make sure that you have linked your weekly report and project specification to the repository front page to ease grading.
 If you need help with Markdown you can check this [guide](https://guides.github.com/features/mastering-markdown/), ask for help from the course assistant or just look at the source code for this file!
     * Project: Project has been created.
 Check [here](../maven-gradle/) for instructions if needed.
 GitHub version control is set up.
-Everything that needs to be submitted has been added to version control, nothing is submitted by email or pidgeon!
+Everything that needs to be submitted has been added to version control, nothing is submitted by email or pigeon!
     * Enable adding issues to your repository for code reviews. [enabling issues](../issues/)
     * Register to Labtool: [https://study.cs.helsinki.fi/labtool/](https://study.cs.helsinki.fi/labtool/)
     * [Quick guide](../labtool/) for Labtool.